zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-rest-service-direct-eureka-call.md

     Specifies the semantic version of this API Catalog tile.

-    **Note:** Ensure that you increase the number of the version when you introduce new changes to the product family details of the API services including the title and description.
+    **Note:** Ensure that you increase the number of the version when you introduce changes to the product family details of the API service, including the title and description.